Angular CDK Overlay Animations: Animate Open and Close Transitions (v19+)

 Triggering the State-based Animation When Opening and Closing the CDK Overlay

 Now, when the component is created, we’ll set this property to visible which will then trigger the open animation to run.
-We need to add the AfterViewInit lifecycle hook for this.
-And we’ll need to implement the interface too.
+We can use the afterNextRender function to set the animation state after the view is initialized.

 ...